ihubrobotics-rd/interfacing-camera-with-ROS-noetic-/README.md

 )
 ```
 If you are using a USB camera then add the port name as shown below:

-(before make sure that your camera port same as below)
+(before make sure that your camera port and the port name should me same)
 ```sh
 videoCaptureObject = cv2.VideoCapture('/dev/video2')
 ```